Yale University: Women

 A decade into co-education, student assault and harassment by faculty became the impetus for the trailblazing lawsuit Alexander v.
 Yale.
-In the late 1970s, a group of students and one faculty member sued Yale for its failure to curtail campus sexual harassment by especially male faculty.
-The case was partly built from a 1977 report authored by plaintiff Ann Olivarius, now a feminist attorney known for fighting sexual harassment, "A report to the Yale Corporation from the Yale Undergraduate Women's Caucus."
-This case was the first to use Title IX to argue and establish that the sexual harassment of female students can be considered illegal sex discrimination.
-The plaintiffs in the case were Olivarius, Ronni Alexander (now a professor at Kobe University, Japan), Margery Reifler (works in the Los Angeles film industry), Pamela Price (civil rights attorney in California), and Lisa E. Stone (works at Anti-Defamation League).
-They were joined by Yale classics professor John “Jack” J. Winkler, who died in 1990.
-The lawsuit, brought partly by Catharine MacKinnon, alleged rape, fondling, and offers of higher grades for sex by several Yale faculty, including Keith Brion, professor of flute and director of bands, political Science professor Raymond Duvall (now at the University of Minnesota), English professor Michael Cooke, and coach of the field hockey team, Richard Kentwell.
-While unsuccessful in the courts, the legal reasoning behind the case changed the landscape of sex discrimination law and resulted in the establishment of Yale's Grievance Board and the Yale Women's Center.
-In March 2011 a Title IX complaint was filed against Yale by students and recent graduates, including editors of Yale's feminist magazine Broad Recognition, alleging that the university had a hostile sexual climate.
+In the 1970s, a group of students and a faculty member sued Yale for its failure to curtail sexual harassment, especially by male faculty.
+The case was partly built from a 1977 report authored by plaintiff Ann Olivarius, "A report to the Yale Corporation from the Yale Undergraduate Women's Caucus".
+This case was the first to use Title IX to argue and establish that sexual harassment of female students can be considered illegal sex discrimination.
+The plaintiffs were Olivarius, Ronni Alexander, Margery Reifler, Pamela Price, and Lisa E. Stone.
+They were joined by Yale classics professor John "Jack" J. Winkler.
+The lawsuit, brought partly by Catharine MacKinnon, alleged rape, fondling, and offers of higher grades for sex by faculty, including Keith Brion, professor of flute and director of bands, political science professor Raymond Duvall, English professor Michael Cooke, and coach of the field hockey team, Richard Kentwell.
+While unsuccessful in the courts, the legal reasoning changed the landscape of sex discrimination law and resulted in the establishment of Yale's Grievance Board and Women's Center.
+In 2011 a Title IX complaint was filed against Yale by students and graduates, including editors of Yale's feminist magazine Broad Recognition, alleging the university had a hostile sexual climate.
 In response, the university formed a Title IX steering committee to address complaints of sexual misconduct.
-Afterwards, universities and colleges throughout the US also established sexual harassment grievance procedures.
+Afterwards, universities and colleges throughout the U.S. also established sexual harassment grievance procedures.

-Class
+Social class

 Yale instituted policies in the early 20th century designed to maintain the proportion of white Protestants from notable families in the student body (see numerus clausus) and eliminated such preferences, beginning with the class of 1970.